manuelseeger/nd-machine-learning/capstone/proposal.md

 This project will develop different models for customer churn prediction on a customer dataset, and select the model with the best performance on predicting if a customer is likely to churn.

+In machine learning terms, predicting churn is a binary classification problem.
+There is one target variable, Churn, which can have 1 of 2 labels: Yes - the customer is leaving this month; No - The customer is staying with the provider.
+Our machine learning problem solution will take information about the customer as input (such as financial, contractual, or personal), and output the probabilities that a customer belongs to the churner and the non-churner group.

 ### Datasets and Inputs

 The churn prediction will be done on a dataset of Telco customers.
 The dataset and its input variables is described in detail in the appendix of V. Umayaparvathi1, K. Iyakutt in A Survey on Customer Churn Prediction in Telecom Industry: Datasets,